Two Ribbons

-Background
+Background, writing, and recording

 Billy Clayton, a 22-year-old pop singer and boyfriend of Let's Eat Grandma's Jenny Hollingworth, died from Ewing's sarcoma, a rare form of bone cancer, on 26 March 2019.
-Let's Eat Grandma subsequently cancelled their US tour, though still played their previously announced slot at Coachella in tribute to Clayton.
+Let's Eat Grandma subsequently cancelled their US tour, though they still played their previously announced slot at Coachella in tribute to Clayton.

 This also came after a period of trouble in their friendship, which they first noticed in 2018 when they realised they could no longer finish each other's sentences.
 Rosa Walton moved from the duo's native Norwich to London, but felt burnt out and isolated while there.
 In this time, she wrote "Levitation" about a nervous breakdown she experienced.
 She later moved to Diss, Norfolk, near Norwich.
 Most of the album was written separately, a first for the duo.
 Their friendship recovered gradually as they came back together to work on the album in a series of Airbnbs in the small seaside town of Sheringham, Norfolk.

 During the COVID-19 lockdowns, Walton and Hollingworth spent time walking to a nearby Norwich cemetery "partly because they were desperate to see nature, but partly to work through their grief" for Clayton, as well as musical collaborator Sophie who died from a fall in January 2021.
 These visits were the direct inspiration for "In the Cemetery".
 The duo recorded the album with producer David Wrench in London's Studio Bruxo intermittently over an 18-month period.

+Singles

 Four singles were released prior to the album: "Hall of Mirrors" was released 21 September 2021, the title track came out 11 November, "Happy New Year" was released 4 January 2022, and "Levitation" came out 24 March 2022.
 The four singles all came with music videos, with the first two directed by El Hardwick and the last by Noel Paul.
 The video for "Happy New Year" depicts the duo in a tennis match against each other.
 A fifth music video was released for "Watching You Go" on 24 August, directed by Justin Chen, with Chen saying he wanted the video to "serve as a bridge between emotions while accurately portraying Jenny's plight during her grief.
 We thought that having a simple set up that centres the performance would be the most effective."
 A deluxe version of the album was released later in the year, including the song "Give Me a Reason" which was also released as the fifth single digitally and with a lyric video.